-Grains: Mini pretzels, homemade muffins, whole-wheat crackers, mini bagels with jam..
+Grains: Mini pretzels, homemade muffins, whole-wheat crackers, mini bagels with jam.

 The secret to being able to do this is having a pretty easy game plan for shopping and baking ahead of time.

-SHOPPING: There are a few things I always pick up to have on hand for lunches.
+THE SHOPPING LIST: There are a few things I always pick up to have on hand for lunches.
 If I don’t use them right away, I can always freeze to use later on.